texfaq/texfaq.github.io/FAQ-landscape.md

     environment, or a huge table typeset using [`longtable`](https://ctan.org/pkg/longtable) or [`supertabular`](https://ctan.org/pkg/supertabular)), use the [`lscape`](https://ctan.org/pkg/lscape) package (or
-    [`pdflscape`](https://ctan.org/pkg/pdflscape) if you're generating PDF output, whether using PDFLaTeX or `dvips` and generating PDF from that).
+    [`pdflscape`](https://ctan.org/pkg/pdflscape) if you're generating PDF output, whether using pdfLaTeX or `dvips` and generating PDF from that).
 Both packages define an environment `landscape`, which clears the current page and restarts typesetting in landscape orientation (and clears the page at the end of the environment